 Substituting 20 percent of per-capita ruminant meat consumption with microbial protein by 2050 could halve annual global deforestation and related CO2 emissions from land-use change.
 This switch also lowers methane emissions from ruminant enteric fermentation and reduces nitrous oxide emissions from fertilizers.
-In summary, microbial protein production for the same protein supply is more environmentally friendly, requiring less land and resulting in fewer greenhouse gas emissions than ruminant meat production.
+In summary, microbial protein production is more environmentally friendly, by requiring less land and resulting in fewer greenhouse gas emissions than ruminant meat production for the same protein supply.